-- Cancer Nurseline
+- Support Line

 - Daffodil Centres

 - Survivor Support

-- Support in your area
+- · Support in your area

-- Patient travel and financial support services
+- · Patient travel and financial support services

 - Night nursing

-- · Publications and website information
+- Publications and website information

-Call our Cancer Nurseline and speak to one of our cancer nurses for confidential advice, support and information.

-You can also email us on cancernurseline@irishcancer.ie or visit our Online Community at www.cancer.ie
+Call our Support Line and speak to one of our cancer nurses for confidential advice, support and information.
+The Support Line is open Monday-Friday, 9am to 5pm.
+You can email us at any time on supportline@irishcancer.ie or visit our Online Community at www.cancer.ie

-For the deaf community, our Cancer Nurseline is using the Sign Language Interpreting Service (SLIS) using IRIS.
+For the deaf community, our Support Line is using the Sign Language Interpreting Service (SLIS) using IRIS.
 Contact IRIS by text 087 980 6996 or email: remote@slis.ie